BalajiKs171095/Sitetesting/Hands-on lab/HOL-step-by step.md

    | Table name          | nyctaxi-table     |

    ![Added PowerBI output to the Job](media/image13.png)

-3. &nbsp;When you select **Authorize**, a pop-up window opens and you are asked to provide lab credentials to authenticate to your
-Power BI account.
+3. When you select **Authorize**, a pop-up window opens and you are asked to provide lab credentials to authenticate to your Power BI account.
 Once the authorization is successful, **Save** the settings.

 ### Run the job